 If you cannot use the same examiner for all of your internally assessed speaking tests, read our guidance.

-If you work in a UK centre, for the majority of coursework components, we select the candidates whose work you need to include in your sample.
-The list of candidates whose work you need to include in your sample will be in the ‘My Messages’ section of CIE Direct approximately two working days after we have received and processed your internally assessed marks.
+If you work in a UK centre, for some coursework components, we choose the candidates whose work you need to include in your sample.
+We add the list of candidates to the ‘My Messages’ section of CIE Direct approximately two working days after we have received your internally assessed marks.

 Once you have checked the samples database, you need to pack your candidates' work correctly and send it to us so that it arrives before the deadline.
 More information about packing and despatching samples is in Part 3 of the Cambridge Handbook.

 We moderate/examine a range of components, for example, speaking tests and coursework, where the evidence you need to submit may include digital files, such as music recordings, speaking tests, video and photographs.
 If you need to submit digital files you must make sure they can be accessed and viewed or heard by our moderators/examiners.

 You can download coursework idenitification and coursework return labels:

 Coursework identification labels Cambridge IGCSE Art and Design - Teacher Assessment - Label 1

 Coursework address labels - Teacher Assessment - Label 2

 Coursework identification labels - Teacher Assessment - Label 3

 If you are returning Cambridge ICT Starters samples please complete the Teacher Assessment - Form 7